aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

    The steps above ensures you have the correct dependencies installed and your data is ready to be worked on.
    Before we jump in to the code, let me introduce two concepts of ML.NET that we will be depending on a fair amount, **pipelines** and a **MLContext**.

    Everything in ML.NET originates from an **MLContext**.
-The MLContext contains all the data loaders, transformers, algorithms, evaluation tools and so forth.
+The MLContext contains all the data loaders, transformers, algorithms, evaluation tools and so forth that you may need.
-   **Pipelines** is a concept heavily utilized in ML.NET, which just means that we will be creating an initial instance to which we will append operations, such as data transformations, training algorithm and so forth.
+   **Pipelines** is a concept in ML.NET, which just means that we will be creating an initial instance to which we will append operations, such as data transformations, training algorithm and so forth.
+We generally speak about data processing pipelines and training pipelines.

    To get started, let's create an MLContext.

    ```
-    var mlContext = new MLContext(seed: 1)
+    var mlContext = new MLContext(seed: 1);
    ```

    Setting the property seed to 1 ensures deterministic randomness in operations such as splitting test/train data, which is normally desired.